WILDER SIDE OF OAKLAND COUNTY

 Henry David Thoreau’s writings include a sentence that is often quoted by naturalists and outdoor writers.
 “The bluebird carries the sky on his back” is one of my favorite Thoreau quotes.
 A well placed trailside bluebird box is one of easiest and most rewarding ways to do something good for the environment and it adds increased visual enjoyment for trail users – thoughts that gave wings to this week’s blog for the birds: the Eastern Bluebirds that live in our midst along the Polly Ann Trail.

 The Polly Ann Trail follows the abandoned corridor of the Pontiac, Oxford and Northern Railroad and is part of our growing network of trails and greenways in Southeastern Michigan that promotes physical activity while connecting people with places.
-For details on the corridor’s fascinating history before it became a trail, explore this link.

 The 14.2-mile Oakland County section, now owned by the Michigan Department of Natural Resources and managed by the Polly Ann Trail Management Council, runs to the northeast through Orion Township, Oxford Township, the Village of Oxford, Addison Township, and the Village of Leonard before crossing the county line into Lapeer County at Bordman Road.
 There it connects with the Polly Ann Trail-Lapeer County and meanders northwards for another 20 miles.
 The Oakland County section of the Polly Ann is mostly crushed aggregate, however, in the more densely populated areas it’s an asphalt surface.
 The Lapeer County mileage is far more primitive, mostly undeveloped and provides an ideal setting for mountain biking and horseback riding.